BBQ Sauce & Meal Prep in the Thermal Cooker

 I hopped up and gathered a few things in the kitchen, after all I knew exactly what I wanted to do, a combination of things really.

 Since that first meal I have wanted to test the recipe in the thermal cooker.
-I knew the texture would be a bit different, but the flavor would stay consistent.
+I knew the texture may be a bit different, but the flavor would stay consistent.
 I was also planning on using meatballs instead of meatloaf.

 Ok, maybe that is not the greatest idea, but that was my plan.

 I attached my camera to my laptop and set it on the island in my kitchen.
 That wasn't going to be the best shot.
 The island was not deep enough.
 I decided to rotate it, it worked!
-There was plenty of space for you all to see what I was doing.

 It was now 3 and I needed to get recording, I had all the ingredients I needed, so I hit play.